Burnham v. Superior Court of California: Legal background

-Judgment of the Court
+Judgment

 The Court unanimously agreed that exercise of personal jurisdiction over Dennis Burnham based on "transient jurisdiction" through service of process was proper.
 However, the Justices could not agree on a rationale for the result, producing four separate opinions.

-Justice Scalia's plurality opinion
+Plurality

 Justice Scalia delivered the lead opinion in the case, joined by Chief Justice Rehnquist, Justice Kennedy, and in part by Justice White.
 Justice Scalia began by defining the question presented as "whether the Due Process Clause of the Fourteenth Amendment denies California courts jurisdiction over a nonresident, who was personally served with process while temporarily in that State, in a suit unrelated to his activities in the State."

 Justice Scalia took a historical approach to answering this question.
 In Justice Scalia's view, buttressed by citation of numerous cases, "[a]mong the most firmly established principles of personal jurisdiction in American tradition is that the courts of a State have jurisdiction over nonresidents who are physically present in the State."
 At common law, service of process on the defendant within the forum state was a prerequisite to exercising jurisdiction over the defendant in that state.
 In cases such as International Shoe Co. v.
 Washington and Shaffer v.
 Heitner, the Court had accepted that a non-resident served outside a state could still be subject to jurisdiction, but only where the defendant had "certain minimum contacts with it such that the maintenance of the suit does not offend 'traditional notions of fair play and substantial justice.'"
 However, these cases did not support the converse argument that the longstanding practice of obtaining jurisdiction over a defendant by serving process within the forum might now violate due process. "[A] a doctrine of personal jurisdiction that dates back to the adoption of the Fourteenth Amendment and is still generally observed unquestionably meets th[e] standard" of due process.

-Justice Brennan's opinion
+With tag jurisdiction having “the sanction of settled usage”, such service and personal jurisdiction is constitutional because it is traditional.
+Justice Scalia thus advocated for a historical test as one method to determine the constitutionality of a court's exercise of personal jurisdiction.

+Justice Scalia criticized Justice Brennan's concurrence as advocating for vague standards and using circular logic.
+Scalia dislikes the idea of applying "'contemporary notions of due process' to determine the constitutionality of California's assertion of jurisdiction".
+He also explains that Justice Brennan is using circular logic, which Scalia summarizes as "[t]he existence of a continuing tradition is not enough; fairness also must be considered; fairness exists here because there is a continuing tradition".
+Scalia also expresses serious disagreement with the idea of a defendant establishing jurisdiction by "[availing himself] of significant benefits provided by the State" because this would create an extremely vague and unclear standard.
+Scalia asks about someone enjoying fifteen minutes worth of "benefits" (rather than the three days as in the actual case) as being sufficient, thus explaining why this proposed rule is exceptionally vague.